 Money raised from our fundraisers go toward camperships for youth, supplement the difference between the cost of camp and the price we charge families, supplies and food at camp, and for projects to make camp better (repairs and additions for the campers.)

 We are strategically adding to our Board of Directors.
 We are looking for passionate individuals looking to make a difference for youth with Type 1 diabetes.
 We have an active fundraising board.
-If you are interested in learning more about joining the Board of Directors, contact our Board Chairman at firstname.lastname@example.org.
+If you are interested in learning more about joining the Board of Directors, contact Jenna White at email@example.com.

 While majority of our campers come from Indiana, we do have some campers who will come from other states, including bordering states.
-We do not discriminate and are an equal opportunity employer.
+We do not discriminate on the basis of race, color, religion, gender, age, national origin, disability.

 The Diabetes Youth Foundation of Indiana is the owner of the campground.
 It is the only camp in Indiana that is specifically owned and operated for youth with Type 1 diabetes.